 Stephen gained access to another shell OTC:STGZ for a few months, was kicked out before he could permanently hurt the shell long-term.
 Smartest group by far.

 Stephen gained access to another OTC shell in early 2021 where he intended to put in his misc technology ideas ("projects").
 After failing to launch a single NFT, ZIPPA, Artificial Intelligence, HUMM Token, a Meta Universe, etc...
 HPIL has also been pumping investors on a perpetual motion/ over unity electric vehicle that never needs plugged in and can even supply your house electricity when parked.
 Promising to get Pink Current by mid 2021, HPIL has still yet to provide the OTC with filings that disclose lawsuits, debt, and other material information required of public companies.
-One open lawsuit is set to upheave the company completely, this is required to be disclosed to shareholders.
+Stephen is no longer CEO of HPIL but is pretending to be.

 Before leaving Appreciated Media, Stephen had formed Crank Media and started putting projects into it.
 He was able to reverse into fully SEC reporting OTC:CRKM, then failed to file and was moved to Expert Market where it currently sits unable to be traded by retail.
 After losing his biggest star Brooke Hogan after a few months and barely signing a few mediocre local bands/artists, Crank Media has failed to complete and air a TV shows or movies that we can find.
 The last filings for CRKM show massive debt, little operations, and no cash.
-There are several lost and pending lawsuits against CRKM at this time also not being disclosed to shareholders as required by the SEC.
+CRKM is officially SEC revoked.

 Misc Canadian Scams

-Between Mofo Capital, Crypto Energy Partners, Tugball, Sedona Development of the Bahamas, Hawaii Property, other real estate deals, E-sports, and other misc scams, the list continues to grow.
+Between Criteria Management, eSports Gambling LTD, Mofo Capital, Crypto Energy Partners, Tugball, Sedona Development of the Bahamas, Hawaii Property, other real estate deals, E-sports, and other misc scams, the list continues to grow.
 It is unknown the full extent that Stephen Brown has defrauded investors until more lawsuits show up.
 The total of all known Vancouver Canada based lawsuits totals well over $50,000,000 CAD, with more lawsuits growing monthly.

 More "Next Week," OTC Markets told me so...